-As a second substitute, you can use a circular saw if you already have it.
+You can use a circular saw if you already have it as a second substitute.

-By using the diamond blade you can achieve similar results as with a wet tile saw.
+Using the diamond blade, you can achieve similar results as a wet tile saw.

-However, this type of cutting would be dry and there would be a lot of dust and injury chances if you get hit by those flying chips.
+However, this type of cutting would be dry, and there would be a lot of dust and injury chances if you get hit by those flying chips.
+(NJ.gov)

 Hence, the practical and sensible choice should always be a wet tile saw unless you can compromise your safety.